Guide to recovery and sector support for COVID-19 management

 Updating COVID-19 management plans

 We encourage you to review and update your COVID-19 management plan in response to the current Omicron wave.
-DCJ is holding three webinars to be facilitated by Rebbeck Consulting to support you through this.
+DCJ held three webinars facilitated by Rebbeck Consulting to support service providers.

 20 January 2022

 Residential services sector

 21 January 2022